 The old adage “you don’t get a second chance to make a first impression” is at least one thing we know is true in a world filled with uncertainty especially at your new job.
 Psychologist Edward Thorndike proposed the theory of the “halo effect” nearly one hundred years ago to help explain this very idea.

+A remote job interview is clearly becoming a practice right now.
 As more and more employers transition their teams to work-from-home arrangements during the pandemic, both hiring managers and workers gain an understanding of how efficient remote work calls for skills that tend to be different from the ones required for in-office work.
-Employers hiring during a pandemic tend to look for people who are able
+Employers hiring

 Let’s say that you’re conducting an interview and near the end of the interview the candidate suddenly asks, “What are your most popular products?”
 In another job interview, an equally qualified candidate for the position displays full knowledge of your company’s products plus shows awareness of the competitive pressures in the employer’s industry.
 The candidate